-Approximately 11.5 percent of the project study area is located within the Broad River Basin.
+Approximately 11.4 percent of the Project Study Area is located within the Broad River Basin.
 The Broad River Basin extends across the In what river basin is the project study area located?

-- 88.5 percent is in the Saluda River basin - 11.5 percent is in the Broad River basin
+- 88.6 percent is in the Saluda River basin - 11.4 percent is in the Broad River basin

 Piedmont region of North Carolina and South Carolina.
-In South Carolina, the Broad River Basin encompasses approximately 4,000 square miles, and is roughly bounded by the cities of Greenville to the west, York to the east, and Columbia to the south.
-Approximately 59 percent of the basin is forested land.
-Agricultural and urban lands comprise the majority of the remaining land within the basin.
-The Broad River Basin also contains nearly 4,700 miles of streams and 18,500 acres of lake waters.
+In South Carolina, it encompasses approximately 4,000 square miles and is roughly bounded by the cities of Greenville to the west, York to the east, and Columbia to the south.
+Approximately 59 percent of the Basin is forested land with agricultural and urban lands comprising most of the remainder.
+The Broad River Basin also contains nearly 4,700 stream miles and 18,500 acres of lake waters.

-The basin is subdivided into three major sub-basins, and 27 watersheds or hydrologic units.
-Each sub-basin and hydrologic unit is designated by an eight or ten digit Hydrologic Unit Code (HUC).
-The three major subbasins in the Broad River Basin include the Enoree River Sub-Basin (HUC 03050108), the Tyger River Sub-Basin (HUC 03050107), and the Broad River Sub-Basin (HUCs 03050105 & 03050106).
-Of these, approximately 11.5 percent of the project study area is located within the Broad River Sub-Basin.
+The Broad River Basin is subdivided into three major sub-basins, and 27 watersheds or hydrologic units.
+Each sub-basin and hydrologic unit is designated by an eight- or ten-digit Hydrologic Unit Code (HUC).
+The three major sub-basins in the Broad River Basin are the Enoree River Sub-Basin (HUC 03050108), the Tyger River Sub-Basin (HUC 03050107), and the Broad River Sub-Basin (HUCs 03050105 & 03050106).
+Of these, approximately 11.4 percent of the Project Study Area is located within the Broad River Sub-Basin.